smusp/SEMs_with_lavaan/Kurbanoglu_2021/Kurbanoglu_2021.md

 #### The model

-The model is given in Figure 1 (p.
+The model path diagram is given in Figure 1 (p.
 51), reproduced below.

 <img src="images/Kurbanoglu_2021.svg" data-fig-align="center" />